Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In 2016, there was an estimated number of 17,000 jobs in the United States for Sound Engineering Technician.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Sound Engineering Technician by 2026.
-The BLS estimates 1,700 yearly job openings in this field.
+There will be an estimated 1,700 positions for Sound Engineering Technician per year.

 undefined